How to Make a Game Without Coding

 Most no-code game tools work by giving you a constrained system and letting you configure it.
 You pick a template, adjust parameters, and publish within the limits of what the template supports.
 That works well for the game types the template was designed for.
 It stops working the moment you need something outside those limits.

 This is also why the iteration loop works the way it does.
-When you describe a change to the AI, it updates the actual game logic rather than adjusting a parameter.
+When you describe a change to the AI, it updates the actual game logic.
 When you describe a bug, it reads the relevant code and fixes it.
-You are not configuring a preset — you are directing a system that builds and maintains real game code on your behalf.
+You are not configuring a preset: you are directing a system that builds and maintains real game code on your behalf.

 For creators who have tried no-code tools before and hit their ceiling, this distinction is the relevant one.
 Makko is not a more polished configuration tool.
 It is a different approach to who does the implementation work.